Mitchi-02/android-camera-sensor/README.md

-# Android App With Light Service
+# Android App With Camera Sensor
-An android app that uses a forgeround service, for a school assignement.
+An android app that uses a forgeround service and a camera sensor, for a school assignement.
 ## Getting Started
 ### Clone the Repository
   ```bash